javascript-tutorial/en.javascript.info/2-ui/1-document/5-searching-elements-dom/article.md

 ## Live collections

-All methods `getElementsBy*` return a *live* collection.
-They always reflect the current state of the document.
+All methods `"getElementsBy*"` return a *live* collection.
+Such collections always reflect the current state of the document.

 For instance, here in the first script the length is `1`, because the browser only processed the first div.

-Then later it's 2:
+Then later after the second `div` it's 2:

 ```html run
 <div>First div</div>